ibm-cloud-docs/monitoring/api/metrics_api.md

 ## Sample: Extract notifications from {{site.data.keyword.mon_short}} to {{site.data.keyword.messagehub}} with the {{site.data.keyword.messagehub}} REST API
 {: #sample-extract-notifications}

 1. [Create an {{site.data.keyword.messagehub}} instance](/docs/EventStreams?topic=EventStreams-getting_started).
     * From the pricing plans, select an **Enterprise Plan**.
     * If necessary, set up an [Authorization in IAM](https://cloud.ibm.com/iam/authorizations){: external} for {{site.data.keyword.messagehub}} to target a KMS provider such as {{site.data.keyword.keymanagementserviceshort}}, and refresh the page.
     * For the **Service Endpoint**, select an option with a **Private** network.
 2. Wait a few minutes for your {{site.data.keyword.messagehub}} instance to provision.
 3. In your {{site.data.keyword.messagehub}} instance, [create a topic](/docs/EventStreams?topic=EventStreams-getting_started#getting_started_steps), such as `kafka-java-console-sample-topic`.
-4. Create a service key for credentials to your {{site.data.keyword.messagehub}} instance on the private cloud service endpoint, such as in the following command.
+4. Create a service key for credentials to your {{site.data.keyword.messagehub}} instance on the private cloud service endpoint.

     * `<name>`: Enter a name for the service key.
     * `<event_streams_instance>`: Replace with the name of your {{site.data.keyword.messagehub}} instance.